alexthescott/Sprintify-Python/README.md

 # Getting Started

-This project uses Python 2.7.
-You will need to install the Python dependency spotipy.
-The easiest way to do this is by using pip.
-If you do not have pip installed, you can try bootstrap it from the standard library by typing:
+This project uses Python 3.
+Use a package manager such as pip to install **spotipy**.
+The easiest way to do this is with pip.
+If you do not have pip installed, you can try bootstraping from the standard library by typing:

 ```bash
 python -m ensurepip --default-pip